 After the wide use of the streptococcal vaccination, the prevalence of bacteremia in febrile infants has decreased.
-Gomez et al. validated “Step by Step” approach (Pediatrics, August 2016), which showed that the risk stratification is a workable strategy to identify low-risk infant with fever.
-Infants with fever at high risk for serious bacterial infection have elevated leukocyturia, elevated procalcitonin (greater than 0.5 ng/ml), CRP (greater than 20 mg/L) and ANC (greater than 10,000/mm3).
-Wallace and Brown et al. (Journal of Pediatrics, May 2017) showed that the frequency of bacterial meningitis with urinary tract infection (UTI) is minimal.
-Greenhow et al. concluded that 24% of the well-looking neonates with fever born at Kaiser Permanente Northern California did not have any laboratory studies done and none of them had delayed bacteremia or meningitis.
-Recently some centers are using the CSF molecular testing which has a turn around time of two hours to aid in the management of febrile neonates, especially during the enteroviral season.
-This test is also useful if the CSF is bloody are very abnormal to differentiate between bacterial and viral pathogens.
+Gomez et al. validated the “Step by Step” approach, which showed that risk stratification is a workable strategy to identify low-risk infants with fever.
+Infants with fever at high risk for serious bacterial infection may demonstrate evidence of leukocytes in the urine, and elevated procalcitonin (greater than 0.5 Ng/ml), CRP (greater than 20 mg/L) and ANC (greater than 10,000/mm3).
+Wallace and Brown et al. showed that the frequency of bacterial meningitis with urinary tract infection (UTI) is minimal.
+Greenhow et al. concluded that 24% of well-appearing neonates with fever despite having no laboratory studies done and none of them had delayed bacteremia or meningitis.
+Recently some centers are using the CSF molecular testing which has a turn around time of two hours to aid in the evaluation and management of febrile neonates, especially during the enteroviral season.
+This test is also useful if the CSF is contaminated with blood, to differentiate between bacterial and viral pathogens.

 Prognosis is excellent if treated early in full-term neonates.
 The prognosis is different in premature and very premature infants.